+An initiative in the Department of Statistics offers pharmaceutical companies the tools they need to make the process of antibody discovery dramatically quicker and more efficient.
 As with other drug candidates, there are vast numbers of antibodies that could be considered.
-Statistical software developed by the Deane group is able to model antibodies in three dimensions and predict what properties they will have.
+Since 2014, researchers in the Oxford Protein Informatics Group (OPIG) at the University of Oxford, led by Professor Charlotte Deane, have been developing a suite of freely-available statistical software which is able to model antibodies in three dimensions and predict what properties they will have.
 The software helps companies to prioritise which antibodies they should investigate further, and even to design entirely new antibodies.

 Research funded by: EPSRC, MRC, UCB, Roche, GSK and Medimmune